 Runswick Bay

 Runswick Bay is on the coast of North Yorkshire, just two miles along from Staithes.
-It was such a sunny day when we visited the other week; we again parked at the top of the hill and walked down.
+It was a sunny day when we visited the other week.
+We again parked at the top of the hill and walked down.

-Runswick has lots of seaside houses and winding paths that you can weave your way through on your way to the beach; I managed to find a sky-blue one.
-The stretch of beach is quite long and if the tide isn’t too far in, you can make it to the caves where you can find ammonites and such.
+Runswick has lots of seaside houses and winding paths that you can weave your way through on your way to the beach.
+I managed to find a sky blue one.
+The stretch of beach is quite long and if the tide isn’t too far in, you can make it to the caves where you can find ammonites.

 Share: